-- 3.2 The council produces a housing model called the Development Planning Housing Model (DPHM) which shows where and when new house building is expected to take place over the next 20 years.
+3.2 The council produces a housing model called the Development Planning Housing Model (DPHM) which shows where and when new house building is expected to take place over the next 20 years.
 The above school roll forecasts are based on programmed completions as set out in the West Lothian DPHM 2012.
-This acknowledges the fact that much of the proposed housing within local plan allocations will take place in the latter period of the current development plan. - 3.3 Table 1 below shows the projected start of session school roll for St Nicholas RC Primary School together with the relevant capacity.
+This acknowledges the fact that much of the proposed housing within local plan allocations will take place in the latter period of the current development plan.

+3.3 Table 1 shows the projected school roll for denominational primary school provision in catchment area of St Paul's Primary School together with the relevant capacity.